tiny8877/okta.github.io/_source/_posts/2019-04-23-user-account-linking-alexa-aspnet-web-api.md

 {% img blog/alexa-aspnet-linking/alexa_dotnet_favoritebandintent.png alt:"Favofite band intent" width:"400" %}{: .center-image }

 In this tutorial, we are hosting a custom skill with a web service.
 In order to do that, we need to tell Alexa where to send requests.
 Navigate to **Endpoint** and select **HTTPS**.
 This is where you put in your Alexa skill service endpoint.
-We will build that next - but for now, let’s set the intended URL.
+We will build that next - but for now, let's set the intended URL.
 Add your root API URL to the **Default Region** and append "/api/alexa/mycompanyskill" on the end.

 {% img blog/alexa-aspnet-linking/alexa_dotnet_endpointurl.png alt:"Endpoint URL" width:"800" %}{: .center-image }